 The upper basin project is a semi-structural system of four water management areas, four marsh conservation areas and two marsh restoration areas covering approximately 166,500 acres in Indian River and Brevard counties.

 - Water management areas — The water management areas are large manmade water bodies that capture runoff from citrus groves and livestock pastures.
 This runoff water is reused for farm irrigation and freeze protection.
 Perhaps the best known water management area is the St. Johns Water Management Area, known by anglers as the Stick Marsh/Farm 13.
 The others are the Blue Cypress, Fellsmere and Sawgrass Lake water management areas.

-- Marsh conservation areas — The conservation areas are former agricultural lands restored to marsh.
-Blue Cypress Marsh Conservation Area and Three Forks Marsh Conservation Area resemble the original marshes of the upper basin and improve the river’s hydrology and downstream flows.
-The other marsh conservation areas are the Fort Drum Marsh and St. Johns Marsh conservation areas.
+- Marsh conservation areas — The conservation areas are the historic, unaltered marshes that follow the river valley, including some former agricultural lands restored to marsh.
+Blue Cypress Marsh Conservation Area resembles the original marshes of the upper basin.
+Marsh conservation areas improve the river’s hydrology and downstream flows.
+The other marsh conservation areas are Three Forks Marsh, Fort Drum Marsh and St. Johns Marsh conservation areas.

 - Marsh restoration areas — The restoration areas are also former agricultural lands restored to marsh, providing water storage.
 Six Mile Creek and Broadmoor restoration areas were within the river’s floodplain that the district purchased, restored and hydraulically reconnected to the river.
 Restoration activities on these properties have included removal of berms, culverts, pumps, external levees and filling of ditches.
 These areas were not part of the original federal project.

 A great blue heron is among the birds that may be found in the upper basin.